vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       prior to data collection.
     quote: null
     analysis: >
-      First Paragraph: Criterion P requires that the study be pre-registered before data collection.
+      Criterion P requires that the study be pre-registered before data collection.

-      Second Paragraph: No registration ID or statement is provided.
+      No registration ID or statement is provided.

-      Third Paragraph: Therefore, the Pre-Registered criterion is not met.
+      Therefore, the Pre-Registered criterion is not met.
 ---